 How HS2 is physically proposed to affect Cheshire East

-Properties can also be indirectly impacted in that a parcel of land may need to be acquired or there could a noise or visual impact of both the construction or operation of this major new railway.
-You need to find out whether your property is:
+Properties can also be indirectly impacted in that a parcel of land may need to be acquired or there could be a noise or visual impact of both the construction or operation of this major new railway.

-- in the rural support zone
+- in a safeguarded area in the rural support zone

 - in the homeowner payment zone

 If you feel that your property is affected by the scheme, you may be able to sell your property to the government at its market (‘unblighted’) value or receive compensation from HS2.